Understand the Data behind DroughtView

 Basemaps appear under all other layers.
 They will appear if you move the marker on the Opacity Bar all the way to the left.
 Click the bubble next to the basemap you would like to display in the panel.

-High spatial resolution image data compiled and served by Google.
+High spatial resolution satellite image data for the world.

 Normalized Difference Vegetation Index (NDVI)